Associate Professor Yvonne Te Ruki-Rangi-O-Tangaroa Underhill-Sem

 - Demography: feminist and post-structuralist leanings (PNG, Global)

-- Maternities: towards a critical geography of fertility
+- Maternities and menstruation: towards a critical geography of fertility

 - Marketplaces, citizenship and diverse economies (with Anita Lacey)

 - The audacity of the ocean: post-colonial geographies of Oceania